 Where are germs lurking in your home?
-Here, some top germ hot spots — and ways to banish the bad bugs.
+Here, some top germ hot spots — and tips for banishing harmful bacteria and viruses.

 We can’t avoid having some germs in our homes — and in fact, some are actually good for us.
 But smart cleaning strategies and a regular routine can help to keep the bad bugs at bay and reduce our risk for illness.